Is Donald Trump going to jail?

 The arraignment is in response to a grand jury indictment announced by New York County district attorney Alvin Bragg over a hush money payment Mr Trump is accused of making to porn star Stormy Daniels in 2016 to cover up an affair.

-Mr Trump, who was also the first president in American history to be impeached twice in his chaotic one-term reign in the White House, jetted into New York’s La Guardia Airport in his personal Boeing 757 on Monday afternoon before heading to Trump Tower on Fifth Avenue to spend the night ahead of Tuesday’s historic events.
+Mr Trump, who was also the first president in American history to be impeached twice in his chaotic one-term reign in the White House, jetted into New York’s La Guardia Airport in his personal Boeing 757 the day before the hearing, and returned to his Mar-a-Lago estate immediately after to give a speech railing against the indictment.

-Documents released by Mr Bragg’s office on Tuesday accuse Mr Trump of 34 counts of falsifying business records in order to conceal a series of alleged hush money payments, including $130,000 to Ms Daniels from his attorney Michael Cohen, who was then reimbursed.
+Documents released by Mr Bragg’s office after the arraignment accuse Mr Trump of 34 counts of falsifying business records in order to conceal a series of alleged hush money payments, including $130,000 to Ms Daniels from his attorney Michael Cohen, who was then reimbursed.

-Though flanked by police, Mr Trump was not handcuffed, photographed for a mugshot or placed in a jail when he appeared for his arraignment before Judge Juan Merchan on Tuesday afternoon.
+Though flanked by police, Mr Trump was not handcuffed, photographed for a mugshot or placed in a jail when he appeared for his arraignment before Judge Juan Merchan.

-He then returned immediately to his Mar-a-Lago mansion in Palm Beach, Florida to give a prime-time televised address where he railed against the charges, Mr Bragg and Judge Merchan.
+He then returned immediately to his Mar-a-Lago mansion in Palm Beach to give a prime-time televised address where he railed against the charges, Mr Bragg and Judge Merchan.

 “The criminal is the district attorney because he illegally leaked massive amounts of grand jury information,” he said to loud applause.